TiagoDiass/github-overview/README.md

 </h2>

 ### [You can check the final result clicking here](https://github-profile-overview.netlify.app/)
 ---

+### Special thanks
+I would like to thank my friend [Caio](https://github.com/CaioAugustoo) for giving me the idea of this project, if you want, you can check his version of this project made with React just searching for `git-overview` in his profile

 Hope you liked this project :smiley:<br>
 :wave: [Get in touch!](https://www.linkedin.com/in/tiagodiass)